-See the rules below to figure the tax years to which you may carry the NOL shown on Schedule A, line 27.
-For an NOL that is not fully absorbed in the earliest year to which it is carried, complete Schedule B to figure the amount to carry to the next carryback year.
+Use the following rules to figure the tax years to which you must carry the NOL shown on Schedule A, line 27.
+If an NOL is not fully absorbed in a year to which it is carried, complete Schedule B to figure the amount to carry to the next carryback year.

 General rule.
-You must generally carry the entire NOL back to the 2nd tax year before the loss.
-Any loss not used in the 2nd year is then carried to the 1st preceding year.
-Any loss not applied in the 2 preceding years can be carried forward up to 20 years.
+You generally must carry back the entire NOL to the 2nd tax year before the loss year.
+Any loss not used in the 2nd preceding year is then carried to the 1st preceding year.
+Any loss not applied in the 2 preceding years may be carried forward up to 20 years.

 Eligible losses.
 Any portion of an NOL that is an eligible loss (defined on page 1) is carried back to the 3rd tax year before the loss.
-Any loss not used in the 3rd year is carried to the 2nd, and then the 1st preceding year.
-Any eligible loss not applied in the 3 preceding years can be carried forward up to 20 years.
+Any loss not used in that year is carried to the 2nd and then the 1st preceding year.
+Any eligible loss not applied in the 3 preceding years may be carried forward up to 20 years.

-Only the eligible loss portion of the NOL may be carried back 3 years.
+Only the eligible loss portion of an NOL may be carried back 3 years.

 Example.
 You have a \$20,000 NOL of which only \$5,000 is an eligible loss.
-The \$5,000 eligible loss is carried back 3 years, but the remaining \$15,000 loss is carried back only 2 years, even if you have modified taxable income of more than \$5,000 in the 3rd preceding year.
+The \$5,000 eligible loss is carried back 3 years, but the remaining \$15,000 loss is carried back only 2 years, although you had modified taxable income of more than \$5,000 in the 3rd preceding year.

 Farming losses.
 To the extent an NOL is a farming loss (defined on page 1), it is carried back to the 5th tax year before the year of the loss.
-Any farming loss not used in the 5th year is carried to the 4th, and then applied consecutively forward to the 1st preceding year.
-Any farming loss not applied in the 5 preceding years can be carried forward up to 20 years.
+Any farming loss not used in that year is carried to the 4th preceding year and then applied consecutively forward through the 1st preceding year.
+Any farming loss not applied in the 5 preceding years may be carried forward up to 20 years.

-Note: You may need two Forms 1045 to carry back a farming loss.
-Fill in Form 1045, lines 1 through 9, and Schedule A on only one Form 1045.
+Note: You may need to use two Forms 1045 to carry back a farming loss.
+Complete lines 1 through 9 and Schedule A on only one Form 1045.
 Use this Form 1045 for the earliest preceding tax years.
-You must sign this Form 1045, but you do not need to sign the other Form 1045.
+You must sign this Form 1045, but do not need to sign the other Form 1045.